davidhuser/dhis2-pk/README.md

 # dhis2-pocket-knife

-Command-line tools to interact with [DHIS2](https://dhis2.org) REST API in bulk, e.g. mass sharing of objects with userGroups
+Command-line tools to interact with the RESTful Web API of [DHIS2](https://dhis2.org)

 ## Installation / updating